Return-to-work process and your responsibilities

 • Report the injury within five days of becoming aware of it.

-• Work with the injured worker and the WCB to reduce the duration of the injury.
+• Work with the worker and the WCB to reduce the duration of the injury.

 • Fulfill your legal duty to accommodate their return to work by changing the worker’s job tasks so the worker can safely return to work during recovery.